codefox-inc/sparkn-contracts/README.md

 # Incentive

 Nowadays information is spread around the world in an incredible speed.
-However, in some isolated area the information gap is too substantial to conquer the problems.
-One of the biggest problems we noticed is neither there are talented people nor incentives to create great ideas in some of the ares.
+However, in some isolated area the information gap is too substantial to overcome the problems.
+One of the biggest problems we noticed is neither there are talented people nor incentives to create great ideas in some of these areas.

 We found that there are many problems can be solved by the community in a more innovative and open way if things are done openly and smartly with adequate incentives.

-We think if more problem can solved, then more value can be created.
-And if more value can be created, then more people can get the benefites.
+We believe that if more problems can solved, then more value can be created.
+And if more value can be created, then more people can receive the benefites.

-Because of this, we have created SPARKN.
+Because of this, we have created **SPARKN**.

 # What is SPARKN

-SPARKN protocol is a Web3 project that aims to build a marketplace for anyone who wants to solve their problems or anyone who wants to help solve the problems.
+The SPARKN protocol is a Web3 project that aims to build a marketplace for anyone who wants to solve their problems or anyone who wants to help solve problems.
-As a first step, we have created the protocol in the first place.
+As a first step, we have created the protocol.
 The details of how to use the protocol is up to the users.

 ## Scope